 But how do you find the best ecommerce platform and the most reliable partner for you?
 Ecommerce RFP is your answer!

-What is an RFP process, how to write an RFP for an ecommerce website, and which questions are most common — read more in this article and a bonus ecommerce RFP template.
+You’ll learn what is an RFP process, why you need one, and which questions are most common in an ecommerce RFP template.

 What is RFP?

-A Request for Proposal (RFP) is a formal document that announces the bidding process between B2B software vendors.
-It includes a list of questions SaaS companies have to answer for you to select the one ecommerce platform that will suit your business needs.
+An RFP stands for a Request for Proposal and is a formal document that announces the bidding process between B2B industry players.
+It includes a list of questions tech companies have to answer for you to select the ecommerce platform that will suit your business needs.

-The reason to write an RFP for your ecommerce website is twofold:
+The reason to write an ecommerce RFP is twofold:

 - on the one hand, you set clear objectives and goals for your business,